 The moment of truth is finally here.
 How is the Beastgrip Pro going to work with the iPhone 7 and iPhone 7 Plus?
 Find out below...

-Please note: Our new lens mount (mentioned below) will be available soon as an add-on upgrade to make the Beastgrip Pro 100% compatible with the iPhone 7 and 7 Plus, as well as provide an improved lens mount design for all smartphones.
+Please note: Our new lens mount (mentioned below) is now available as an add-on upgrade to make the Beastgrip Pro 100% compatible with the iPhone 7 and 7 Plus, as well as provide an improved lens mount design for all smartphones.
 It is fully compatible with all Beastgrip models and can only be purchased separately.
-We will post more information about the release date as soon as we have more information. :)
+For more information, visit our latest blog post here.

 Before we get started with our solutions, let's explain how the dual lens camera system works on the new iPhone 7 Plus.
 The dual camera system uses software to determine which camera and exposure to use for calculating the best possible results on the shot you're about to take.
 Since the telephoto lens (56mm) on the iPhone 7 Plus has an aperture of f2.8 - compared to its wide angle lens (28mm) aperture of f1.8, the telephoto lens struggles more in low light.